-From the pre-war golden age of peace and prosperity visitors will be sent to the recruitment office and travel via train to the horrors of the frontline – from rats to foot rot, shell shock to gas warfare.
+From the pre-war golden age of peace and prosperity visitors are sent to the recruitment office and travel via train to the horrors of the frontline – from rats to foot rot, shell shock to gas warfare.
 Back home, daily life in Britain was changing beyond recognition while around the world millions would die as Europe’s empires clashed in the first truly global conflict.

-It is planned to open on June 28 – 100 years to the day that Archduke Franz Ferdinand was assassinated, which then sparked a chain of events which led to the outbreak of war.
+The exhibition is the central part of a £1.7 million project at the museum, with the majority of the funding from the Heritage Lottery Fund (HLF).
+The exhibition opened on 28 June 2014 – 100 years to the day that Archduke Franz Ferdinand was assassinated, which then sparked a chain of events which led to the outbreak of war.

 Find out more about the exhibition and some of the fascinating finds on Google Arts & Culture.

 Due to fire evacuation requirements, the exhibition can only allow access to two wheelchair users at a time.
 We apologise for any inconvenience this may cause.
 For more information on Access at our museum, please click here.